Skip to Content

 How to Get Rid of Toned Hair That Turned Purple - Baking Soda

-Mix two tablespoons of baking soda with a few drops of water to obtain a paste.
-Scrub your hair with this mixture before rinsing.
-Repeat this process if needed.
+Mix two tablespoons of baking soda with a few drops of water to make a paste.
+Gently work it through the purple areas.
+Rinse well.

 #3.
 Apply Hydrogen Peroxide